puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * **On the first agent node,** run `puppet agent --test`.
 This will trigger a single puppet agent run with verbose logging.

-    > **Note:** If you receive a `-bash: puppet: command not found` error, run `export PATH=/usr/local/sbin:/usr/local/bin:$PATH`, then try again.
+    > **Note**: If you receive a `-bash: puppet: command not found` error, run `export PATH=/usr/local/sbin:/usr/local/bin:$PATH`, then try again.
 This error can appear when the `/usr/local/bin` directory is not present in the root user's `$PATH` by default.
 * Note the long string of log messages, which should end with `notice: Finished catalog run in [...] seconds`.
-* **On the Windows node,** open the start menu, navigate to the Puppet Enterprise folder, and choose "Run Puppet Agent," elevating privileges if necessary.
+* **On the Windows node**, open the start menu, navigate to the Puppet Enterprise folder, and choose "Run Puppet Agent," elevating privileges if necessary.
 * Note the similar string of log messages.